 Ordered by hit rate, highest first.

-How to spot it: git ls-files --error-unmatch packages/billing/package.json returns without error (Git knows about the file) but cat packages/billing/package.json shows old content — the blob was fetched at clone time but not re-fetched after the update.
+How to spot it: git ls-files --error-unmatch packages/billing/package.json returns without error (Git knows the file), but the blob is absent.
+Confirm without triggering a fetch:

-2. Sparse-checkout cone pattern does not include updated directory
+2. Sparse-checkout cone does not include an updated directory

-The initial sparse checkout set packages/billing but a recent refactor moved some billing code into packages/shared/billing-utils.
-The cone pattern still only covers packages/billing so the moved files are never checked out.
+The initial checkout set packages/billing, but a refactor moved some code into packages/shared/billing-utils.
+A cone pattern that still only covers packages/billing never checks out the moved files, so they look “missing.”

 How to spot it: git sparse-checkout list shows only packages/billing.
-Run git log --oneline -- packages/shared/billing-utils — if recent commits appear, the path is active but not in your sparse checkout.
+Run git log --oneline -- packages/shared/billing-utils — if recent commits appear, the path is active but outside your cone.

-On large monorepos hosted on GitHub Enterprise or GitLab, the server-side filter cache can lag behind the true HEAD.
-Clones made within minutes of a large force-push may have an inconsistent set of filtered objects.
+On large monorepos hosted on GitHub Enterprise or GitLab, the server-side filter cache can briefly lag the true HEAD.
+A clone or fetch made within a minute or two of a large force-push may see an inconsistent set of filtered objects.

-Some CI environments set GIT_NO_LAZY_FETCH=1 to prevent unexpected network calls.
-In a partial clone, this blocks the lazy blob resolution that happens on first file read, leaving files as empty or missing.
+Some CI environments set GIT_NO_LAZY_FETCH=1 (or git -c ... --no-lazy-fetch) to prevent surprise network calls mid-build.
+In a partial clone, that variable blocks the lazy resolution that normally happens on first read, leaving files empty or absent.

-How to spot it: echo $GIT_NO_LAZY_FETCH returns 1 in the build environment.
+How to spot it: echo "$GIT_NO_LAZY_FETCH" returns 1 in the build environment, and the failure reproduces only in CI, not on a developer machine.

 5. Object database fragmented by concurrent git gc and git fetch

-In a shared CI agent that reuses a partial clone workspace, a git gc --prune ran concurrently with a git fetch, deleting recently downloaded blobs before they were referenced in the index.
+On a shared CI agent that reuses a partial-clone workspace, a git gc --prune can run alongside a git fetch and delete freshly downloaded blobs before they are referenced in the index.

-How to spot it: git fsck --lost-found shows dangling blobs.
-The CI log shows a gc process running in parallel with the fetch.
+How to spot it: git fsck reports missing or dangling blobs, and the CI log shows a gc process running in parallel with the fetch.

-6. Promisor remote URL changed but clone config not updated
+6. Promisor remote URL changed but the clone config did not

-The promisor remote (the source for lazy-fetched blobs) was moved to a new hostname, but the clone’s remote.origin.url still points to the old URL.
-Lazy fetches fail silently and return empty content.
+The promisor remote (the source for lazy-fetched blobs) was moved to a new hostname, but the clone’s remote.origin.url still points at the old one.
+Lazy fetches then fail.

-How to spot it: git config remote.origin.url returns the old hostname. git fetch returns a connection error.
+How to spot it: git config remote.origin.url returns the old hostname, and git fetch returns a connection error.

 Shortest path to fix